Where do you perform?

 Will the Renaissance Singers ... ?

 Please, it's The Renaissance Street Singers.
 Street is a necessary part of our name!
 There are lots of "Renaissance Singers" around the globe.
 Search the Web on that and you'll get around thirty thousand hits.
-But there's only one Renaissance Street Singers, and if you search on that you will get many fewer hits, all (as far as I can tell) related to us.
+But there's only one Renaissance Street Singers, and if you search on that you will get a couple thousand hits, all (as far as I can tell) related to us.
 We sing in the street — well, on the sidewalk, in parks and so on — because we love to bring Renaissance sacred music to people who might not ordinarily hear it, and because we love to sing this music and we enjoy it even more if someone else is listening.
 If you don't have time to say our full name, just say Street Singers.

 How did you find people to start your group?